-Then I talked with Chuck Snyder of Insurance Partners Agency, Inc. As a specialist with NAPOsure.com, Chuck understood my business and was able to recommend the right coverage for my situation.
-It is so important to have the right types of coverage in our profession as professional organizers; I never knew just how much it mattered until Chuck explained it to me.
+Finally, I talked withan insurance agent who understood my business and was able to recommend the right coverage for my situation.
+It is so important to have the right types of coverage in our profession as professional organizers.
+I never knew just how much it mattered until my agent explained it to me.

-He knows our business and has the patience to clearly explain the details and importance of insurance for those in our industry – it is not unusual at all for Chuck to spend at least 45 minutes on a first phone call with a prospective client.
+A good insurance agent will want to know all about your business operations.
+They should also have the patience to clearly explain the details and importance of insurance for those in our industry.
+It is not unusual at all for a representative to spend at least 45 minutes on a first phone call with a prospective client.

 1. Comprehensive General Liability Coverage

 Whether you have a home-based business or operate out of a separate location, as a professional organizer you need insurance because you create liability when you provide services for others for a fee.
 First, you have to have basic general liability coverage.
 It protects you in case you’re accused of bodily injury or property damage to others.

 One of the first and most important services professional organizers provide is coaching and teaching clients how to make their own final decisions to keep, sell, give away, or throw away items.
 During that process, it’s not unusual for you to handle your clients’ goods.
 Make sure that your property damage coverage is properly endorsed to protect yourself in the event you damage a client’s goods while handling them.